university-subject/English-Learning/Fantasy-Literature/Fantasy-Literature.md

 ## Epic Fantasy
 Begining of epic is poetry.

-Epic Homer poetry. -> lliad, odesey.
+Epic Homer poetry. $\Rightarrow$ lliad, odesey.

+Epic is about grand, life and big.

+20th realist fiction -> realism is ablout real life.

+feeling of alienation. we feel lonely and alone. lost identity.

+Stephen R. Donaldson -> Why epic fantasy is important?